Scotland misses out on UK Government backing for first carbon capture and storage facility

-The Acorn Project at St Fergus in Aberdeenshire had hoped to be ready by the middle of the decade, but now is unlikely to be developed.
+The Acorn Project , due to be in St Fergus in Aberdeenshire, had hoped to be ready by the middle of the decade but is now likely to come in the second phase of the UK’s carbon capture, utilisation and storage (CCUS) cluster sequencing process.
+The first facility is set to be built on the Humber and around Liverpool instead.

 SNP Business and Energy spokesperson Stephen Flynn MP said: "The Tories pulled the plug on £1billion of carbon capture investment for Peterhead in 2015 and now they've repeated the trick again.